Vader1970/Lyttelton-Coffee-Company/README.md

 The Following were outstanding:

-Excellent detail on capturing the business requirements that acted as your foundation Research and insights were excellent
+Excellent detail on capturing the business requirements that acted as your foundation.
+Research and insights were excellent.
-Mind map and journey is outstanding - Capturing your end users activity and requirements Design Process is excellent
+Mind map and journey is outstanding - Capturing your end users activity and requirements.
+Design Process is excellent.
-Code is outstanding very logical, excellent structure and simple as well Look Forward to marking your next assessment,
+Code is outstanding very logical, excellent structure and simple as well.
+Look Forward to marking your next assessment,